-On the question of why does my aloe plant stink, this guide will help you understand what is happening and why.
-Aloe plants are so easy to grow and so rewarding to watch in their growth from tiny babies to beautiful, flowering plants.
-However, there is an inherent risk in growing aloe.
+Today, we’re going to be answering the question: why does my aloe plant stink?
+This guide will help you understand what is happening and why.
+Aloe plants are so easy to grow and so rewarding to watch in their growth from seeds to beautiful, flowering plants.

-It’s not just the plants that grow well; it’s the ones that stink.
-The aloes that smell and look great are the ones that are more likely to survive and produce more aloe.
-The ones that smell bad are the ones that die.
+However, there is an inherent risk in growing aloe – it can stink!
+The aloes that smell and look great are the ones that are more likely to survive and thrive.
+The ones that do not have a good smell are the ones that are more than likely to die.
 And those that smell bad often do so because they have the wrong type of soil.

 Why Does My Aloe Plant Stink?